Clara Pinto-Correia

 Clara Pinto-Correia (born 30 January 1960) is a Portuguese-born novelist, journalist and educator.

+Career

 The daughter of a physician, she was born in Lisbon and earned a doctorate in cellular biology from the University of Porto.
 She was an adjunct professor in Veterinary and Animal Sciences at the University of Massachusetts Amherst.
 She wrote a weekly column for the Portuguese newspaper Diário de Notícias.

 In 1984, she published her first novel Watercress (Agrião), followed by Goodbye Princess (Adeus, Princesa) in 1985.
 Adeus, Princesa was made into a movie in 1992.